-Patron: Lesley Garrett CBE
+Patron: Lesley Garrett CBE FRAM

-In May 2012 they sang in the Barbican complex at St Giles, Cripplegate, in a performance of the Bach Magnificat with the London Charity Orchestra.
+In May 2012 we sang in the Barbican complex at St Giles, Cripplegate, in a performance of the Bach Magnificat with the London Charity Orchestra.
 This programme also included a full performance of Vivaldi’s Four Seasons with the young virtuoso, Thomas Gould.

 In 2013 we went to Croatia, where we sang in the Istria Music Festival.
 This was our first trip abroad and though we had planned to leave two years between this and our next trip, the choir were adamant that they wanted another trip the following year.
 So in 2014 we travelled to Spain as part of the “Music in the Mountains” Festival, where, as well as performing to an enthusiastic local audience, we sang in the caves at Nerja and gave a concert in the cathedral at Granada.
 We also had a training day with Stephen Cleobury and an opportunity to sing in the wonderful acoustic of the chapel at Kings College Cambridge.
 We travelled a little further east in 2015 to take part in the King’s Lynn Festival where once again we performed Allegri’s Miserere, with the soloists singing from the organ loft.